Walking city

-A walking city is a type of city that is created to avoid internal transportation, and therefore be small enough that a person can use walking to navigate the city.
-It is characterized by narrow, often winding streets.
-Its transport system is inherently egalitarian, with no one being disadvantaged by a lack of transport, unlike modern automotive cities.
-Walkability within areas positively impacts equity, sustainability, health, social benefits, less demand on other modes, economic development, and enjoyment.
+A walking city or walkable city is a type of city that actively avoids the need for vehicular transportation, and emphasizes the use of walking.
+It is often characterized by narrow, often winding streets.
+A walkable city also implies a more egalitarian movement facility than contemporary automotive cities, with fewer citizens being disadvantaged by a lack of transport.
+A higher degree of walkability between areas of a city has been shown to promote a wide range of benefits for its inhabitants, such as in equity, sustainability, health, social benefits, less demand on other modes of transportation, economic development, and general enjoyment.

 History

-Before the advent of machine-powered transportation, walking cities were common, due to land transportation being a scarce commodity.
-People arranged cities to reduce the amount of one-way trips and the necessary length of these trips.
-This meant that features of modern cities such as one-way streets would have been avoided by city planners.
-Circulation patterns were sought that assured people would travel the least distance.
-The crooked streets of medieval towns, while seemingly inefficient, were actually created to enable circumferential routes.
+Walking cities were the dominant kind of city before the advent of machine-powered transportation, due to land transportation being a scarce commodity.
+Cities were arranged in a manner to reduce long one way trips.
+This meant that common features such as circulation patterns were highly sought after by city planners.
+This ensured people would travel the least distance possible.
+The crooked streets of medieval European towns, while seemingly random and inefficient, were created to enable accessible circumferential routes between common local destinations.

-In Europe, the walking city was dominant up to 1850, when walking, or at most, horse-drawn transport, was the primary means of movement.
+In Europe, the walking city was the dominant design until about 1850, when walking and horse-drawn transport began to be supplanted as the primary means of movement for the overall populace by collective means of transportation.

-Many walking cities around the world became overrun by cars during the 1950s and 1960s, but some gradually reclaimed their walking qualities, such as Freiburg and Munich in Germany and Copenhagen in Denmark.
+Around the world, many walking cities became overrun by cars with the vast proliferation of the automotive industry during the 1950s and 1960s.
+This caused cities to change their designs to be centred around heavier automotive infrastructure.
+However, even after replacing a lot of pedestrian infrastructure, some cities gradually reclaimed their walkability qualities; places such as Freiburg and Munich in Germany, and Copenhagen in Denmark.

+Walking cities in the United States also diminished following the rise of automotive transport and largely transformed into urban sprawls.
+The iconic American suburbs, which surround most large cities in the US, largely fail to provide the same amenities available in walkable cities at a reasonable walking distance.
+While there are usually opportunities for leisure walks around many neighbourhoods, there can still be a need to transit into the city for access to amenities such as healthcare, grocery stores, work opportunities, or education.